 Editors at ConsumerReports.org test a handful of activity trackers, including the Fitbit Flex.
 Accuracy is tested using activity on a treadmill, elliptical machine and stairs and picking toys up off the floor.
 Testers also rate how well the device estimates calories burned, how easy it is to use and overall features.

-Review: A Most Versatile, Feature-Packed Tracker, Editors of CNET, May 6, 2013
+Review: A Most Versatile, Feature-Packed Tracker, Brian Bennett, June 20, 2013

 Review: My Life with the Fitbit Flex Activity Tracker, Danny Sullivan, May 12, 2013